 On the other hand, cleansing that is very gentle, such as cleansing with non-soap creams, may not be as effective at removing dirt, oil, and impurities.

 The ideal cleanser depends on a person's skin type and needs.
 The options are endless -- from beauty bars to brushes to disposable cleansing cloths -- so each person must experiment to find the product that is right for him or her.

-- Q What temperature water should I use to wash my hands?
+- Q What temperature of water should I use to wash my face?